noelle

 Guided Exploration surfaces the vocabulary inside your saved content, so you don't just collect things you can't name.
 You learn to describe what you're drawn to, and use that language to find more inspiration, prompt AI, and develop your taste intentionally.

-Patterns automatically clusters your saves by what they have in common, no manual curation needed
+Patterns automatically cluster your saves by what they have in common, no manual curation needed

 impact